930r91na/Traffic-Lights-Controller/Guide_To_Replicate.md

 clock_out3: inout std_logic);
 end Clock_Divider;
 ```
-Creation of auxiliar to divide the clock for each one
+Creation of auxiliar to divide the clock for each one.
 ```
 architecture bhv of Clock_Divider is
 --Use different auxiliars for each clk